web2solutions/challenges-problems-solving/README.md

 #### Heapsort

-Heap Sort is a comparison-based sorting technique that sorts elements using Almost Complete Binary Tree.
-Heap Sort is considered better than quicksort in worst case as its time complexity is O(nlogn) which is better than O(n²) of quicksort.
-You may ask what is an almost complete binary tree on which heap sort is performed.
-Let us understand that first.
+Heap Sort is a comparison-based sorting technique that sorts elements using ~ Almost Complete Binary Tree. ~ Heap Sort is considered better than quicksort in worst case as its time complexity is O(nlogn) which is better than O(n²) of quicksort.

 Max heap for increasing order